numbereself/caracAL/README.md

 Keep in mind that some functionality does not make sense in a headless client.
 This notably concerns the lack of a HTML document and a renderer.
 Most HTML routines do not throw an error, but do not expect them to do anything.
 Calls to PIXI routines should really be mostly avoided.
+If you want to implement HTML or PIXI functionality, check that `parent.no_graphics` is set to false. caracAL sets this to true.

 ### It is fast